trueos/trueos-docs/trueos-handbook/postinstall.rst

    User's PersonaCrypt Initialization

-Check :guilabel:`Initialize PersonaCrypt Device`, insert a removable media large enough to hold the files to store in the home directory, and click :guilabel:`Select`.
+Check :guilabel:`Initialize PersonaCrypt Device`, insert a removable media large enough to hold all necessary files to store in the home directory, then click :guilabel:`Select`.

 .. warning:: Ensure there are no desired files on the removable media.
-   Initializing the media for PersonaCrypt will format the device with ZFS and encrypt it with GELI, deleting any existing data.
+   Initializing the media for PersonaCrypt formats the device with ZFS and then encrypts it with GELI, deleting any existing data.

 Input and repeat the :guilabel:`Device Password` to associate with the device.
 A pop-up window indicates the current contents of the device